Checking Out Me History Annotations

 • History is empty or incomplete: Ensure your browser's history settings aren't configured to clear history automatically.
 Check your browser's settings to adjust the history retention period.
 Consider disabling privacy features like incognito mode which do not record history.

-• Cannot find specific websites: Utilize the browser's search function within the history view.
+• Cannot find specific websites: apply the browser's search function within the history view.
 Try different keywords to locate the website you're looking for.

 • History is corrupted: A corrupted browser profile might lead to history loss.
 Consider creating a new browser profile to see if the issue persists.